gaudes/iobroker-object-helper/README.md

     * No longer required objects in ioBroker could be removed automatically, exceptions as string or regex possible
     * Overwrite ioBroker objects just as parameter

+The examples in this document are built on each other.

 Credits for JeyCee, who created the basic libraries we customized for this project: https://github.com/iobroker-community-adapters/iobroker-adapter-helpers/tree/master/definitions